Having those long-term foods for a rainy day makes a great prepper stockpile.

 I would never usually eat these, and perhaps if you had a good source of chickens these would not be necessary, but as an additive, canned powdered eggs are a perfect shelf item as they can last up to seven years.

-Bear Valley makes a range of pemmican products for outdoors regulars who are looking for a source of protein with a good taste and long shelf life.
+Bear Valley makes a range of pemmican products for outdoor regulars who are looking for a source of protein with a good taste and long shelf life.

 Initially made for soldiers to have high-energy sources of foods that last a long time, MREs are essentially the basics of long-lasting foods that are made to be compact but carry 24 or 72-hours worth of nutrients.